expo/expo/guides/Expo for Web.md

 - [Native Component List](https://github.com/expo/expo/tree/master/apps/native-component-list/)
 - [Test Suite](https://github.com/expo/expo/tree/master/apps/test-suite/)

-## Terminology

-- Platform Module: The term "native module" is partly confusing since "web native modules" are written in JS for the DOM; in this context, "native" refers to using the web platform while in other contexts, "native" refers to Objective-C, Java, and so on.
-Because of this ambiguity, we now refer to "native modules" as "platform modules".
-- Unimodule: An agnostic Platform Module that uses the universal [`expo-core`](https://github.com/expo/expo/tree/master/packages/expo-core) package.
-- `[front-end]`: The "front-end" represents the user-facing side of a Unimodule.
-- `[back-end]`: The platform specific API of a Unimodule.
-For instance: Objective-C, Java, & JavaScript.

-## Platform Modules
+## Universal Modules

 A platform module is a library with a common API interface for interacting with corresponding native functionality.
 For example, you could develop a module which binds Objective-C, Java, and JavaScript to a unified API which functions the same across multiple platforms.
-Every platform module consists of a native layer and a unified API layer, they are then bound together using the [univeral module](https://github.com/expo/expo/tree/master/packages/expo-core) system.
+Every platform module consists of a native layer and a unified API layer, they are then bound together using the [universal module](https://github.com/expo/expo/tree/master/packages/expo-core) system.

-- API layer: The developer-facing side of a Unimodule that interfaces with the native layer.
+- API layer: The developer facing side of a Unimodule that interfaces with the native layer.
-- Native-layer: The platform specific API of a Unimodule.
-For instance: Objective-C, Java, & JavaScript.
+- Native layer: The platform specific API of a Unimodule.
+For instance: Objective-C, Java, and JavaScript.

 Some of the established standards of a platform module: